wakafa/Green-Eye-Kmean/README.md

 Make sure you have node and angular installed on your machine( with CLI)

-1.At main folder (cmd): "npm build"
+1.At main folder (cmd): "npm run-script build"

 2.At main folder (cmd): ""npm start"